scotthammack/ebook_ebooks/README.md

 exclamation mark, question mark, or period, optionally followed by a quotation mark.

+TITLES is a tuple containing strings that should not necessarily be considered to start or end a sentence even if they contain punctuation or capitalization that would otherwise suggest that.

 ## Contact
 The author of ebook\_ebooks is me, Scott Hammack.
 I can be reached by email at <shammack@protonmail.com> or on Twitter as